 The Southampton Paediatric ECMC has particular expertise in early phase immunotherapy and neuroblastoma trials.
 The centre is leading the MINIvAN trial, an early phase transatlantic immunotherapy study for children with relapsed and refractory neuroblastoma.

-Southampton Is the regional paediatric oncology treatment centre for the Wessex region, sharing care with 12 hospitals in Dorset, Hampshire, Surrey and the Channel Islands. .
+Southampton is the regional paediatric oncology treatment centre for the Wessex region, sharing care with 12 hospitals in Dorset, Hampshire, Surrey and the Channel Islands.
 It is well served by rail and air links and is able to treat children from across the UK for neuroblastoma / immunotherapy trials.
-We were closely with our Teenage and Young Adult oncology unit and are able to recruit TYA patients to immunotherapy studies where appropriate.
+We work closely with our Teenage and Young Adult oncology unit and are able to recruit TYA patients to immunotherapy studies where appropriate.

 ECMC, WISH LabLF110 Level FMailpoint 850Southampton General HospitalTremona RoadSouthampton, SO16 6YD